zdelrosario/datafest2023-tutorials/solutions/01-visualization-solution.md

 *Purpose*: The most powerful way for us to learn about a dataset is to *visualize the data*.
-Throughout this class we will make extensive use of the *grammar of graphics*, a powerful graphical programming *grammar* that will allow us to create just about any graph you can imagine!
+Throughout this class we will make extensive use of the *grammar of graphics*, a powerful graphical programming *grammar* that will allow us to create just about any graph you can imagine\!

-## Optional (But Recommended!)
+## Optional (But Recommended\!)
 Reading

 If you have time before DataFest, I highly recommend working through the following reading: